ciarancoady98/Colour-Change/README.md

 Main features include file reading and writing, collision detection and general game design with a polling like architecture.

 To run this game, download processing from https://processing.org/ and open ColourChange.pde.
 Then press the play button in the left corner of the ide.

+This game can also be compiled and run on android devices with some small alterations to screen scaling and also screen touch(mouse pressed) rather than keypressed